Resources

 Where to Buy Nourishing Foods

-Tropical Traditions – I love their high-quality products!
+Tropical Traditions – I love their high-quality products.
 Click here for my review of the things I buy from them.

-Lars Larson Alaskan Trophy Salmon – Since this salmon is wild caught and frozen at sea, I eat it raw with confidence.
+Lars Larson Alaskan Trophy Salmon – Since this salmon is wild caught and frozen at sea, I eat it raw with relative confidence.

 Vital Choice – Online source for sustainable, wild seafood.